Biography

 During grad school, I specialized in palynology because it is a very versatile tool with applications in many fields.
 During a postdoctoral fellowship, I monitored pollen concentrations in Halifax, Nova Scotia, and I then implemented a monitoring program in Sherbrooke, Qc.
 I now studying the impact of airborne pollen concentrations on people`s health in Sherbrooke Qc and the long distance transport of pollen. pollenlennoxville.ca

-Recently, I created TreeTraque.ca, a citizen science project that will help scientist track the timing of seasonal development phases of trees (phenology).
+And if you are passionate about trees and like to make observations, please visit TreeTraque.ca, a citizen science project that will help scientist track the timing of seasonal development phases of trees (phenology).
 We will need this type of data in the future to measure the impact of climate change on trees.

 During grad school, I specialized in palynology because it is a very versatile tool with applications in many fields.
 During a postdoctoral fellowship, I monitored pollen concentrations in Halifax, Nova Scotia, and I then implemented a monitoring program in Sherbrooke, Qc.
 I now studying the impact of airborne pollen concentrations on people`s health in Sherbrooke Qc and the long distance transport of pollen. pollenlennoxville.ca

-Recently, I created TreeTraque.ca, a citizen science project that will help scientist track the timing of seasonal development phases of trees (phenology).
+And if you are passionate about trees and like to make observations, please visit TreeTraque.ca, a citizen science project that will help scientist track the timing of seasonal development phases of trees (phenology).
 We will need this type of data in the future to measure the impact of climate change on trees.